Questions and Answers

 What is the biggest secret to trading stocks?

+The biggest secret is that there is no secret.
 New traders think that there must be some kind of secret that no one is willing to tell them.
 There isn't.
 If I could sum up successful trading in one word it would be: management.
 You need to learn how to manage your trades, your money, and your emotions correctly to make money consistently.